(Note: For the Online Divorce Forms Package and the Online Divorce Coach Package, prices do not include any filing fees charged by the county)

-Divorce lawyers everywhere get questions about uncontested divorce and whether it can save them time and money.
 In Georgia, uncontested divorce can absolutely save you time and money vs. a contested divorce.
 Uncontested divorces are typically much shorter than a normal contested divorce.
 Lawyers generally bill by the hour, and since uncontested divorces take less time, you will likely save money as well.
-To qualify for an uncontested divorce you and your spouse must come to an agreement about how the following 4 core aspects of divorce will be resolved, child custody, asset/property division, child support, and alimony.
+To qualify for an uncontested divorce, you and your spouse must come to an agreement about how the following 4 core aspects of divorce will be resolved, child custody, asset/property division, child support, and alimony.
 Since uncontested divorces are typically less complex and a bit shorter in length than the traditional divorce, the main question most people have is, "how much does it cost"?

 Another common misconception about an uncontested divorce is that since we have a general idea about how to resolve an issue that means the matter is uncontested.
 While it is helpful to have general guidelines for how the parties desire to resolve a divorce, it is equally important to understand that the devil is in the details.
 General ideas about how the divorce will be resolved are not enough.
 You must have a specific idea for how each area of the divorce will be resolved.